cosmos/cosmos/WHITEPAPER.md

 #### Ethereum Scalability Efforts

-Ethereum is currently researching a number of different strategies to zone the state of the Ethereum blockchain to address scalability needs.
+Ethereum is currently researching a number of different strategies to shard the state of the Ethereum blockchain to address scalability needs.
 These efforts have the goal of maintaining the abstraction layer offered by the current Ethereum Virtual Machine across the shared state space.
-Research efforts are being conducted by the Ethereum Foundation under Serenity, the Consensys organizations and the Dfinity project. [\[18\]][18]
+Multiple research efforts are underway at this time. [\[18\]][18][\[22\]][22]

+##### Atom vs Ethereum 2.0 Mauve

+Atom and Ethereum 2.0 Mauve [\[22\]][22] have different design goals.

+* Atom is specifically about tokens.
+Mauve is about universal computation.
+* Atom is not bound to the EVM, so even different VMs can interoperate.
+* Atom lets the zone creator determine who validates the zone.
+* Anyone can start a new zone in Atom (unless governance decides otherwise).
+* The hub isolates zone failures so global token invariants are preserved.

 ### General Scaling